ROY508822/Bases-de-Datos-Distribuidas/exercise7.md

 For this exercise, the **salesBD** database is used to build the requested fragments.
 It uses the [database backup](https://github.com/edcrvl/courses/edit/main/databases/salesBD_bk.sql)  to build the two vertical fragments.

+**We use Windows 11 and SQL Server for this exercise also use CMD and DataGrip**

 To restore the backup, use the following process.
-1. Log in to the MySQL server.
+1. Log in to the SQL Server.
 ```
    sqlcmd -S localhost\SQLEXPRESS -E
 ```